 “It’s my story – I should be able to tell it” (The Guardian April 9-07)

 On Oct 5, the headline of Mr Greenslade’s Guardian blog was: Press Freedom the Loser as McKennitt wins.

 As of Oct 13, 2007, the blog still remained on the Guardian web site although it is no longer possible to add your comment to this story on the Guardian site.

 Naturally, as a freedom of expression supporter myself, not only as an artist but as a member of a society which has and continues to benefit from ‘press freedom’, I was interested to drill down into why he felt press freedom was the loser as well as why he had taken the approach he had in covering this case.

-If you would like to contribute any comments we invite you to visit the Greenslade blog/media accountability/cult of celebrity/ section of the QR message board which has been set up to address this subject.
+If you would like to contribute any comments we invite you to visit the Greenslade blog or share your comments by email at email@example.com.
 Naturally we would be interested to learn of other events of organisations championing the same issue.

 Thank you for your interest and support.